Does Medicare Cover COVID-19 Vaccines?

 Did You Know

-Starting in 2013, Medicare enrollees will no longer have to pay out of pocket for any vaccine recommended for adults by the Advisory Committee on Immunization Practices (ACIP).
+As of Jan.
+1, 2023, Medicare enrollees no longer have to pay out of pocket for any vaccine recommended for adults by the Advisory Committee on Immunization Practices (ACIP).
 This includes the expensive shingles shots.

 How Do Medicare Recipients Sign Up for a COVID-19 Vaccination?